WilliamLee961/asy/README.md

        python3 write_send.py
        python3 inquire_chain.py
    ```
-Note: The SGX-related code was not included in the repository, mainly due to deployment considerations.
-The code comparing on-chain and off-chain components was also not included, as the time for revising the paper was quite tight.
-To use fabric on-chain, you need to write it yourself.
-In order to facilitate the experiment, the code writing is not very standardized, and the standardized code will be uploaded later.
+<span style="color:red;">Note:</span> The SGX-related experiments are not included in this repository because the logic is relatively simple, focusing only on verification within the SGX environment.
+You will need to deploy and implement the SGX part yourself.
+During the paper revision phase, the reviewers suggested adding a comparison with other protocols, but due to time constraints, the related code has not yet been organized or uploaded.
+For this, please refer to the paper's discussion on homomorphic encryption and IPFS integration to understand the required implementation details.
+The on-chain logic is implemented using the Fabric platform, which requires multi-threaded read and write operations while receiving messages from the off-chain components.
+You will need to write the code for this part yourself.
+Additionally, some parts of the current code version still require optimization.
+Future updates with improved and standardized code will be provided based on the team's schedule.